 Learning how to prune an orchid is a process not unlike the orchid itself: orchid pruning is subtle, strategic, and sublime when done right.

-Knowledgable, careful pruning can make the difference between prize blooms and bloom-less stalks year after year.
+Knowledgable, careful pruning can make the difference between prize blooms and bare stalks year after year.

 It can even encourage your orchid plant to re-bloom!